Get

 Conclusion

 There are a few different tactics you can try to keep your cat calm before and while they get their bath.
 Keep in mind that these tips may not always be effective for all cats; what works wonders for one might not be useful or others.
-If you have a cat that becomes particularly overwhelmed and anxious at bath time, consult your veterinarian to check whether the bath can be skipped or if they can offer an alternative solution in the form of products that don’t require rinsing.
+If you have a cat that becomes particularly overwhelmed and anxious at bath time, consult a veterinarian to check whether the bath can be skipped or if they can offer an alternative solution in the form of products that don’t require rinsing.

-In the event that bathing your cat is really necessary and the above tips do not work, your veterinarian may be able to give you medication to calm them down and make bathing less of a negative experience for them.
+In the event that bathing your cat is really necessary and the above tips do not work, a veterinarian may be able to give you medication to calm them down and make bathing less of a negative experience for them.

 See Also: